 - Avoid sugary sodas and other beverages that are high in sugar

-When your child is ill, medication as prescribed by a doctor, should be used according to their direction.
-If the medication has mouth-drying side effects, double down on drinking water to counteract the drying effects.
+When your child is ill, medication, as prescribed by a doctor, should be used according to the directions.
+If the medicine has mouth-drying side effects, double down on drinking water to counteract the drying effects.

 Lastly, if you’re ever in doubt about what to do, ask your pediatric dentist.

 They can provide recommendations based on your child’s unique circumstances – something the internet cannot do.